Symbolism, Imagery, Allegory

 While the boys on the island are busy stripping naked to hunt pigs with sharpened sticks, there's still one symbol of advancement, innovation, and discovery: Piggy's glasses.

-But let’s also remember that the glasses are, in fact, a pair of glasses, primarily intended for looking through.
-Looking = vision, and vision = sight, and sight = a metaphor for knowledge.
+On the one hand, the glasses are a pretty simple symbol.
+They're intended for looking through, and looking = vision; vision = sight, and sight = a metaphor for knowledge.
 Piggy knows things the other boys don't, like how to use the conch, and the necessity for laws and order.
-Part of the reason he gets so upset when they take his glasses is that, without them, he can't see anything.
-"Seeing" is Piggy's greatest attribute; it’s the one reason the boys don't ostracize him completely; it's the one way he's useful.
-Without his glasses, then, he's useless, something that no one wants to be.
+When the boys take his glasses, he can't see anything.
+"Seeing" is Piggy's greatest attribute.
+It's the one reason the boys don't ostracize him completely; it's the one way he's useful.
+Without his glasses, he's useless—and the world he represents is useless, too.

 At the beginning of their Outward Bound adventure, the boys think starting a fire is a great idea, but they're stumped about how to do it.
 Jack mumbles something about rubbing two sticks together, but the fact is the boys just aren't wilderness-savvy enough to do this.
 So, they rely on a remaining relic of their old world.
 When the glasses break, that's one more link to civilization gone.
 Check out how it's described:

 The chief led them, trotting steadily, exulting in his achievement.
 He was a chief now in truth; and he made stabbing motions with his spear.
 From his left hand dangled Piggy's broken glasses.
 (10.296-302)